contactjw/Beat-Box-Program/README.md

     % java BeatBox userName\
     **NOTE: We are taking a command line argument here for your preferred username, so just enter a name after BeatBox**

 6.)
-The application should open in a window and you will be able to produce beats, save beats, send beats, and more.
-To send\     message to other users, just create a beat, and type a message in the upper textfield, and hit sendIt.
+The application should open in a window and you will be able to produce beats, save beats, send beats, and more.\
+    To send a message to other users, just create a beat, and type a message in the upper textfield, and hit sendIt.

 7.)
 To load another user's beat, simply click on their message in the chat box!